Amazon, contractors settle wage-theft lawsuit by Seattle-area drivers for $8.2 million

 “Where we find repeated violations, or an inability to correct labor violations, we terminate contracts,” said Amazon spokesperson Leah Seahy.

-In late February, drivers received notice of an $8.2 million settlement, subject to final court approval later this spring, of which just over $5.5 million would be paid to drivers as compensation for missing wages.
+Drivers received notice last month of the $8.2 million settlement, of which just over $5.5 million is slotted to be paid to drivers as compensation for missing wages.
+The deal is subject to final approval by a King County Superior Court judge later this spring.

 Amazon critics have said contracting for delivery services rather than hiring drivers directly makes it easier for the company to evade responsibility for labor law violations and liabilities like traffic accidents.
+Amazon itself provided seed funding to Jungle Trux, Progistics, Delivery Force and five other delivery contractors named in the suit as part of an Amazon program to spur the formation of delivery outfits with a sole focus on delivering packages from the company’s warehouses to customers’ doorsteps.

 Similar class-action suits against Amazon and its delivery contractors are ongoing in Texas, Ohio, Colorado, Kansas, Minnesota, Missouri, Florida, Illinois and Maryland, according to Vice, which first reported news of the settlement with Seattle-area drivers.